josue804/debunker/README.md

 ### Documentation Browsing

-One use-case for Pry is to explore a program at run-time by `cd`-ing in and out of objects and viewing and invoking methods.
+One use-case for Debunker is to explore a program at run-time by `cd`-ing in and out of objects and viewing and invoking methods.
 In the course of exploring it may be useful to read the documentation for a specific method that you come across.
 Like `show-method` the `show-doc` command supports two syntaxes - the normal `ri` syntax as well as accepting the name of any method that is currently in scope.

-The Pry documentation system does not rely on pre-generated `rdoc` or `ri`, instead it grabs the comments directly above the method on demand.
-This results in speedier documentation retrieval and allows the Pry system to retrieve documentation for methods that would not be picked up by `rdoc`.
-Pry also has a basic understanding of both the rdoc and yard formats and will attempt to syntax highlight the documentation appropriately.
+The Debunker documentation system does not rely on pre-generated `rdoc` or `ri`, instead it grabs the comments directly above the method on demand.
+This results in speedier documentation retrieval and allows the Debunker system to retrieve documentation for methods that would not be picked up by `rdoc`.
+Debunker also has a basic understanding of both the rdoc and yard formats and will attempt to syntax highlight the documentation appropriately.

-Nonetheless, the `ri` functionality is very good and has an advantage over Pry's system in that it allows documentation lookup for classes as well as methods.
-Pry therefore has good integration with  `ri` through the `ri` command.
+Nonetheless, the `ri` functionality is very good and has an advantage over Debunker's system in that it allows documentation lookup for classes as well as methods.
+Debunker therefore has good integration with  `ri` through the `ri` command.
 The syntax for the command is exactly as it would be in command-line - so it is not necessary to quote strings.